 Before You Visit London for The First Time, You’ll Need…

 How do you even start to pick a place to stay in London?
 The hotel options are truly countless.
-I recommend choosing a hotel that’s located close to a tube station, so that it’s easy for you to come and go during your trip.
-You can also check out a post I’ve done on the best neighborhoods to stay in London for tourists.
+With 4 days in London, you should stay in a central part of the city, and close to a tube station, so that it is easy to get around.

 Another favorite London hotel is The Rosewood London.
 If your budget can accommodate a stay here, I couldn’t recommend a better hotel!

 For a budget-friendly option, I recommend the Thistle Piccadilly.

 A 4 Day London Itinerary for First Time Visitors